For information on applying for a place at Warren Park Primary School

 or by phone 0300 555 1377

-The guiding principles of the school admissions policy are that each school should serve its local community; that siblings as far as possible can attend school together; and that children can benefit from continuity between schools serving the same community.
+The guiding principles of the school admissions policy is that the school should serve its local community; that siblings as far as possible can attend school together; and that children can benefit from continuity between schools serving the same community.
 The policy aims to be clear, fair and objective and complies with all relevant legislation.

-The Governing Body will consider first all those applications received by the published deadline of midnight on Tuesday 15 January 2019.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2019.
+The Governing Body will consider first all those applications received by the published deadline of midnight on Wednesday 15 January 2020.
+Notifications to parents offering a primary school place will be sent by the County Council on 16 April 2020.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.